Fight Traffic Ticket in Delaware

 - Justice of the Peace Courts.

-The court depends on where you received the ticket, but fortunately most DE citations include this information.
+The type of court depends on where you received the traffic ticket, but fortunately most DE citations include this information.

 Inform the Court

-To inform the court of your not guilty plea is sign the appropriate line on your citation and mail it to the Voluntary Assessment Center at:
+To inform the Delaware court of your "not guilty" plea, simply sign the appropriate line on your traffic citation and mail it to the Voluntary Assessment Center at:

-Once you send the ticket back, call the Center at (302) 739-6911 to confirm it arrived.
+Once you mail your Delaware traffic ticket, call the Center at (302) 739-6911 to confirm it arrived.
 You will then receive a court date, time, and location.

-NOTE: If you’re required to follow any other procedure for notifying your court of your not guilty plea, your citation will provide instructions.
+NOTE: If you're required to follow any other procedure for notifying your court of your not guilty plea, your traffic ticket will provide instructions.

 Rescheduling or Postponing Your Hearing

-Contact the Voluntary Assessment Center or your court to request a rescheduled hearing date.
+In Delaware, you'll need to contact the Voluntary Assessment Center or your court to reschedule your hearing date.

-Whether you’re fighting your traffic ticket by choice or your court appearance is required, consider hiring a traffic ticket lawyer to help you navigate the legal system.
+Whether you're fighting your DE traffic ticket by choice or a court appearance is required, consider hiring a traffic ticket lawyer to help you navigate the legal system.

 An attorney experienced with Delaware's traffic laws can help you prepare your case, prove your innocence, or negotiate the best possible deal.